 Read and watch more ferric phosphate related news below.

 Contact our technical experts on 0845 373 0305 or send us this quick form.

 Find out more about Sluxx HP

 Hear all the facts you need to know about slug behaviour from Dr Gordon Port.
 Including most common species in UK crops and their feeding habits

 Dr Gordon Port explains the characteristics that make a good quality and effective slug pellet, based on years of in-depth slug research and understanding of slug behaviour

 Neil Beadle explains what makes Sluxx HP such an effective, high quality slug pellet

 Certis UK regional technical specialist Geoffrey Bastard along with Professor Keith Walters of Harper Adams University explain how we investigated the behaviour of slugs once they have ingested ferric phosphate pellets

-The app provides the opportunity to view location-specific slug activity data, along with information on weather conditions, helping you to make informed decisions on slug monitoring and applying slug pellets.
+The forecast allows you to view location-specific slug activity data, along with information on weather conditions, helping you to make informed decisions on slug monitoring and applying slug pellets.

 Available to download for Android and IOS.
 Or via online browser here.